CAAPIM/Releases/README.md

 #### Support for JSON Array Object

 By default, the MASRequest class now supports JSONArray object.
-Customization by the developer is no longer required.

 ## Release 1.7.00